cloudtoid/gateway-core/README.md

 - Add support for certificates
 - Test HTTP/2
 - Write documentation
+  - Add a table of all config values with a description and links/anchors from the rest of the doc
 - Add tests for trailing TrailingHeaderSetter
 - Enable github build actions
 - Publish NuGet